JunzheShaoberk/Synthetic-CTR/README.md

 ## Overview

 This project focuses on generating high-quality synthetic data from the Cameroon Trauma Registry (CTR).
-The primary objective is to create datasets that retain statistical utility for analysis while maximizing privacy protection, enabling safer public sharing of valuable health information.
+The primary objective is to create datasets that retain statistical utility for analysis while maximizing privacy protection, enabling safe public sharing of valuable health information.
 We implemented and compared two distinct approaches:

 1.  **Synthpop:** A traditional, machine learning-based method using sequential regression trees (implemented via the `synthpop` R package).
 2.  **LLM-based:** A novel Artificial Intelligence  approach utilizing fine-tuned Large Language Models (LLMs), partially inspired by the GReaT method.